rhermsen/PVOutput_extra/README.md

 ## Description

 Python script to upload voltage (v6) and and consumption (v3, v4) data, obtained from a HomeWizard P1 meter, to PVOutput.org.
+Gas is uploaded as extended data (v7).
+Use of extended data requires some additional configuration in the PVOutput.org web-interface.

 The script makes use of modules provided by:<br>
 https://pypi.org/project/python-homewizard-energy/<br>